 Motorcycle accidents are common and often can result in life-changing injuries or death.
 In 2011, there were 3,072 crashes involving motorcycles on Georgia roadways, most of which were in the Atlanta area.
 Because you are not as protected as other drivers in vehicles, you could face serious consequences after a crash.
 If you suffered injuries in a motorcycle accident because of someone else's negligence, you may be eligible for compensation.

-If you cannot travel to Balams Law Group because of injuries suffered in the accident, Emanuel Balams will travel to you.
-He works with his clients to get the best possible results, even if that means scheduling evening, weekend and emergency appointments.
-Emanuel Balams is hands-on and handles each case with the utmost importance.
+If you cannot travel to Balams Law Group because of injuries suffered in the accident, ReShea Balams will travel to you.
+She works with her clients to get the best possible results, even if that means scheduling evening, weekend and emergency appointments.
+ReShea Balams is hands-on and handles each case with the utmost importance.

 Call (404) 445-2005 to schedule a free case consultation.
 Balams represents clients throughout the Atlanta area, including Duluth, Roswell, Lawrenceville, Marietta, Decatur, Buckhead, Johns Creek, Sandy Springs, East Point, Forest Park, Smyrna, Brookhaven, College Park, Milton and surrounding areas.